hellenike/textbook/docs/assignments/translation1/index.md

 ### Passage to analyze

-Write each verbal unit on a separate line.
+Write each verbal expression on a separate line.
 Highlight the coordinating particle or conjunction, and identify the verb.

 ### A. Grammatical analysis